What’s The Best Way To Continue Leash Training At This Age?

 Benefits of leash training

 Leash training offers numerous benefits for both you and your dog.
-Firstly, it promotes physical exercise and mental stimulation, which are crucial for a dog's overall health and well-being.
+Firstly, it promotes physical and mental stimulation, which are crucial for a dog's overall health and well-being.
 Regular walks on a leash allow them to explore their surroundings, release pent-up energy, and maintain a healthy weight.

 Moreover, leash training fosters good manners and social skills in your dog.
 By exposing them to various environments, people, and other on walks, they learn to navigate different situations with confidence and adaptability.
 This can help reduce fearfulness and reactivity, making outings more enjoyable for both of you.